Form over Function: Ceramic Art at Blackwell

 Over the last century clay has transcended the function of either being ‘useful’ or ‘beautiful’ - becoming a medium of choice for artists.

-This exhibition inside Blackwell at the same time we have some fantastic contemporay art outside: Di Mainstone's Time Mirror.
+As well as this exhibition inside Blackwell, we have some fantastic contemporay art outside: Di Mainstone's Time Mirror.